pieforproviders/pieforproviders/README.md

     - Open a second terminal and start react: `cd client && yarn start`

 Visit `localhost:3000` to see the React frontend. 🥳

-Visit `localhost:3001/api-docs` to see Swagger UI for API endpoints 📑

-> ***NOTE:*** Swagger UI is currently not configured to use authentication, so any authenticated endpoints will not be accessible at this route, you'll get unauthorized errors.
 </details>

 ---